Cervical Position (CP)

 If you are still having difficulties take a break and try again in an hour.
 If you continue to experience difficulties removing your cup, please make an appointment with your doctor or visit the emergency department.

-See the Removal section of our FAQs for some additional tips on removal.
+See the Menstrual Cup Removal Tips section of our User Guide for some additional tips on removal.

-Please seek the advice of a qualified health care professional if your cervix or cup is; sitting very low in the vaginal canal, causing bladder sensitivity or causing any discomfort as this may be an indication of pelvic organ prolapse or a loss of pelvic floor tone.
+If your cervix or cup is; sitting very low in the vaginal canal, causing bladder sensitivity or causing any discomfort as this may be an indication of a loss of pelvic floor tone or pelvic organ prolapse.

 Image: Types of pelvic organ prolapse